 Family features – There are a number of products associated with children and babies, such as baby buggies, backpacks and more, which can come into play when you do stories about a celebrity family.

 Multiple celebrity features – These are very well known even from the days when transparencies ruled – stars on bikes, celebrities who love a particular restaurant (the restaurant being the promoted brand) – the list is endless.

 Historical features – Take a look at a changing product over time, particularly where the technology, look and/or design have changed in that period.
 This can apply to everything from mobile phones to sports equipment.
 To avoid this looking too blatant, it can be a good idea to include a few images which are off-brand.

-To find out more about our brand alerts, click here.
+To find out more about our our brand image services, including brand alerts, click here.